 You run a small business.
-You send contracts, proposals, and agreements regularly.
-You have been doing it the old way: email a document, wait for them to print it, sign it, scan it, and email it back.
-It works, but it is slow, and you have lost track of more documents than you would like to admit.
+Contracts, proposals, agreements go out regularly.
+The old routine: email a document, wait for them to print it, sign, scan, email it back.
+It works, but it's slow, and you've probably lost track of more documents than you'd like to admit.

 This guide walks through the practical steps of adopting digital signing in a small business context.